tonyzahtila/launchNek5000/README.md

   - feedback:   Compute the 1D mean feedback force in the pipe from the PPICLF particles.

   - streamwise spectra:   Compute the 1D streamwise pre-multiplied energy spectra.

+  - statistical moments:   Compute the mean velocity and the turbulent inensity in the pipe.